Red-breasted Merganser in Qatar

 - Well adapted to cold water

-Many parts of its life, especially migration, are still not fully understood.
+Many parts of its life history, especially migration, are still not fully understood.

 Significance of the Qatar Record

-This record is an important milestone for Qatar.
-It shows that the country is an important place for rare and migrating birds.
+This record is an important milestone for Qatar and highlights the country’s value for rare and migrating birds.

-- Adds a new species to Qatar list
+- Adds a new species to the Qatar list

 - Shows the value of coastal habitats